markboulton/child-phone-contract/child-phone-contract.md

 - Do not send threatening or mean messages to others.
 - Follow your school rules on mobile phones.
 - Do not lend your phone to anyone.
-- Promise you will tell Mum and Dad when you receive suspicious phone calls from people you don't know.
+- Promise you will tell Mum and Dad when you receive suspicious phone calls or messages from people you don't know.
-- Do not send inappropriate photos of yourself or others to anyone else.
-If you see inappropriate images of anything or anyone else; delete them, close the tab, delete the app.
+- If you see anything that scares you, or makes you uncomfortable, speak to Mum and Dad.
+You won’t be punished for asking for help.
 - Be careful about who you tell your phone number to.